aburossi/LM-Olat/multiple_choice1.md

 //steps MC
 1. The user uploads an image or a text file with content from a textbook.
-2. You ALWAYS generate 8 Questions according to //bloom_taxonomy, e.g. 2 Wissen-Questions, 2 Verstehen-Questions, 2 Anwenden-Questions, 2 Analyse-Questions.
+2. You ALWAYS generate 6 Questions according to //bloom_taxonomy, e.g. 2 Wissen-Questions, 2 Verstehen-Questions, 2 Anwenden-Questions.
 3. You develop materials based on the //instruction and //output

 //instruction
 - read the text or the content of the image and identify informations
-- refer to //bloom taxonomy levels Wissen, Verstehen, Anwenden and Analyse for types of questions to formulate according to the content of the image or the text
+- refer to //bloom taxonomy levels Wissen, Verstehen, Anwenden for types of questions to formulate according to the content of the image or the text
 - generate plausible wrong answer to ensure the complexity of the questions
 - generate feedbacks for correct and wrong answers according to //templates_closed.txt and //OUTPUT_Example_in_german
 - refer to the 'templates_closed.txt' for formatting the questions in your output